Day 2 – Mount Amagi

 … Continued from Day 1 (Click Here if you missed it)

 In the morning the storm had cleared and it was bright and sunny.
 I eagerly hit the road, stopping quickly at a convenience store to buy breakfast and lunch.
-My destination was the Amagi Yama Traverse trailhead near the Amagi Kogen Golf Course.
-From the trailhead it was a 10km round trip hike to the top of Mount Amagi (apparently this is not the real name of the mountain but for one reason or another it has stuck.
+My destination was the Amagi Yama Traverse trail head near the Amagi Kogen Golf Course.
+From the trail head it was a 10km round trip hike to the top of Mount Amagi (apparently this is not the real name of the mountain but for one reason or another it has stuck.
 The correct name is Mount Banzaburodake).
 Mount Amagi is the highest point on Izu Peninsula.
 The hike was absolutely beautiful, yet rugged, steep, and the humidity was pretty high.
-I took the harder, yet slightly shorter trail to the top and only three other people until I had made it to the summit.
-As I made my way back down to the trailhead Mt.
+I took the harder, yet slightly shorter trail to the top.
+I only came across three other people until I had made it to the summit.
+As I made my way back down Mt.
 Fuji poked her head out of the distant clouds.
 The rhododendron forest was in full bloom and the flowers smelled like heaven.
 It was an exceptional day, blue skies and clear views of the ocean on both sides of the mountain.

 From the top of the volcano I had spotted a forested valley that looked like it had to have a river in it.
 After consulting Google Maps, I was able to determine that there was road access and that there indeed was a river!
 So obviously I had to check it out.
 Back in my car I turned off the main road onto a small side road that quickly turned into a rocky and rugged dirt track.
 As I continued to follow the track the stream went from a barely perceptible trickle to a full blown river!
 I pulled over at a promising turn-out and quickly donned my sawanabori gear.
 Now I should say that I rarely have any luck fishing downstream in Japan.
 The fish are just too hyper-vigilant; any movement or shadow will send the fish scurrying for cover.
 The fishing looked really good downstream though and so I decided to take a gamble and go down river first.
 After fishing downstream for 30+ minutes with nary a bite or even sighting any fish I gave up and returned to my starting point.
 I began making my way upstream.
 At the first pool I had a fish on at the first cast but she quickly got off.
 This happened again and again, much to my frustration.
 All of the pools were crisscrossed by spider webs which made strike detection and drag-free drifts nearly impossible.
 Every few minutes I had to collapse my rod to clean off the spider webs.
 It was challenging conditions for sure.